 We are aware that our clients have given up a good deal of their independence in entering a group living situation.
 We will try to encourage individual independence in the following ways.

-Encouraging clients to have access to and contribute to the records of their own care.
-We aim to provide an environment and structure of support, which responds to their needs in the following ways.
+- Encouraging clients to have access to and contribute to the records of their own care.

 - Offering assistance with tasks and in situations, which would otherwise be perilous for clients.

 - Avoiding as far as possible the dangers especially common among older people, notably the risk of falling.
 But keeping their independence in mind.

 - With our best efforts to protect clients from all forms of abuse and all possible abusers.

 - Providing readily accessible channels for dealing with complaints by clients.